 Both schools use the English National Curriculum in the early years.
 The significant divergence comes in secondary.

-At ISJ, the curriculum is the English National Curriculum throughout - the same framework used by British independent schools in the UK: Key Stages, defined content, and a clear pathway toward GCSEs and A-Levels.
-Because ISJ currently runs to Year 8, children carry the pure British curriculum to that point and then transition into either the British GCSE/A-Level track (at a UK boarding school) or a different system.
+At ISJ, the curriculum is the English National Curriculum throughout.
+The same framework used by British independent schools in the UK: Key Stages, defined content, and a clear pathway toward GCSEs and A-Levels.

-For a deeper explanation of what each curriculum means in practice, see our guide to British vs IB vs American curriculum and ISJ's curriculum guide.
+For a deeper explanation of what each curriculum means in practice, see our guide to British vs IB vs American curriculum.

 School Size and Character